atellmer/dark/README.md

   );
 });
 ```
+<a name="effects"></a>

-### Side Effects
+## Effects

-Side Effects are useful actions that take place outside of the interface rendering.
+Side effects are useful actions that take place outside of the interface rendering.
 For example, side effects can be fetch data from the server, calling timers, subscribing.

 #### useEffect